fabric-testbed/webssh/README.md

          cred_string = btoa(JSON.stringify(credentials));
          bast_string = btoa(JSON.stringify(bastion_credentials));
          now = new Date();
-         now.setSeconds(now.getSeconds() + 15);
+	 // expire in 15 seconds - this is on the generous side now.setSeconds(now.getSeconds() + 15);
          nowString = now.toUTCString();
          // we want to make sure cookies don't leak - set Strict and expiry date in 15 seconds